tytydraco/yessleep/out/Im_a_trucker_on_a_highway_that_doesnt_exist_I_just_got_pulled_over.md

 “We literally *just* had this conversation,” he said.
 “Like three hours ago.”

 “That was before I heard something inside the cargo.
-You tell me what’s in there right now, or I turn around and come back*.*”
+You tell me what’s in there right now, or I turn around and come back.”

 “That eager to visit the forest again, huh?”

 “Hang on,” I said.
 “How do you know about my encounter?”

 The other end of the radio fell silent.